Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Januari 2026 06.28.19 UTC
+- WIB: Kamis, 1 Januari 2026 09.35.20 UTC
-- WITA: Kamis, 1 Januari 2026 07.28.19 UTC
+- WITA: Kamis, 1 Januari 2026 10.35.20 UTC
-- WIT: Kamis, 1 Januari 2026 08.28.19 UTC
+- WIT: Kamis, 1 Januari 2026 11.35.20 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: success
+Kategori: technology